-The California Department of Insurance (CDI) discontinued mailing renewal notices to individuals and business entities licensed through CDI's Producer Licensing Bureau.
-CDI now emails licensees a renewal notification to their email address on record.
+CDI emails licensees a renewal notification to their email address on record.
 The email notification includes the license number, license term, license type and fee.
-You can update your e-mail address using CDI's Online Address Change service.
+You can update your e-mail address using Sircon.com - Change Address Online.

-Individuals and business entities who do not receive the email notification must still renew their license online by following the prompts on CDI's Online Renewal Service at the following website link: Free Application Online Renewal Service (FLRS).
+Individuals and business entities who do not receive the email notification must still renew their license online by following the prompts on CDI's Online Renewal Service at the following website link: Sircon.com - Renewal and Reinstatement Service.

+The online renewal service for late renewals is not available to bail agents, who by law must reapply as a new applicant if their license is not renewed prior to the expiration date.
 Any licensees that renew their licenses late will be required to pay a 50 percent penalty fee.
 "Late" is defined as any renewal for which the requirements to renew are not met until after the expiration date of the previous license term.
-Use this link Late Renewal - What To Do to find out how to late renew your license.
+Use this link Sircon.com - Renewal and Reinstatement Service to find out how to late renew your license.

 Federal law (Title 18 United States Code Section 1033) prohibits anyone who has been convicted of a felony involving dishonesty or a breach of trust from conducting the business of insurance unless they have obtained the written consent of the Insurance Commissioner.
 It is a violation of this statute to conduct business of insurance without the Commissioners written consent.
 If you have been convicted of a felony involving dishonesty or a breach of trust then you must attach a copy of this consent.
 If you have not obtained this written consent you must do so by filing a 1033 Short Form Application for Written Consent prior to filing your application.

 To obtain insurance licensing forms by mail, send an e-mail request to: Producer Licensing Bureau.

 To obtain insurance licensing information, you may phone the Producer Licensing Bureau at (800) 967-9331.

 All fees mailed to the Department must be addressed to: